-- 1. All class papers must follow APA style 7th edition. - 2.
+- 1. All class papers must follow the APA style according to the Publication Manual of the American Psychological Association, 7th edition. - 2.
 The Clark Academic Center (learning@calvary.edu), located in the library building, is dedicated to providing free academic assistance for all students.
 Student tutors aid with all facets of the writing process, tutor in various subject areas, prepare students for exams and facilitate tests.
 Please take advantage of this service. - 3.
-Plagiarism is defined as copying any content without identifying the source.
-This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
-The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
-Plagiarism of any kind will not be tolerated.
+Plagiarism is defined as copying any part of a book or paper without identifying the author.
+This also includes taking another person's ideas and presenting them as your own.